EnyaKo/Medical-App/README.md

-# Medical-App
-Medical Care App for Elders

-# Goal
+# Medical-App Goal
-An app for other family members to help them keep track of their elder parents' health condition, while they can still work and live their living on schedule.
+An app for family members to help them keep track of their elder parents' health condition, while they can still work and live their living on schedule.

 # This App Provides Two Function
 - Subject's Activeness per Day